ninegua/tipjar/FAQ.md

 This service monitors the cycle balance of your recipient canisters on a daily basis, and will top up their cycles to their daily average of the last 10 days.
 So as long as there are enough allocations for a canister, it should run in perpetuity, at least in theory.

 As a donor you are free at any time to adjust the distribution and allocation of your funds.
 Canisters will only receive from donors who have allocated funds to them.
 The amount deducted from a donor's balance is proportional to their allocation.

-## Ok, I'm convinced.
-But why am I getting error when trying to add a canister?
+## Why am I getting an error when trying to add a canister?

 Before a canister can receive cycles donation, it must set the [black hole canister] `e3mmv-5qaaa-aaaah-aadma-cai` as one of its controllers.